SillyTavern/SillyTavern/.github/readme.md

 SillyTavern is being developed using a two-branch system to ensure a smooth experience for all users.

 * main - This is the most stable and recommended branch, updated only when major releases are pushed.
-It's perfect for the majority of users. 🌟 **Recommended for most users.**
+It's suitable for the majority of users. 🌟 **Recommended for most users.**
-* dev - This branch has the latest features, but be cautious as it may break at any time. ⚠️ **Not recommended for casual use.**
+* dev - This branch has the latest features, but be cautious as it may break at any time.
+Only for power users and enthusiasts. ⚠️ **Not recommended for casual use.**

 If you're not familiar with using the git CLI or don't understand what a branch is, don't worry!
 The main branch is always the preferable option for you.